Code Generation with Ack

 to generate schema classes from your annotated Dart models.
 This provides several benefits:

-- Type Safety: Work with strongly-typed models and schemas instead of raw maps.
+- Type Safety: Work with strongly-typed schemas and access validated data through typed getters.

 - IDE Support: Leverage auto-complete, refactoring, and compile-time checks.